RachM/thesis/BBOB/README.md

-Ellipse
+BBOB
 ====

-Source for calculating the length scales, Dj and NCD between Elliptical function instances.
+Source for calculating the length scales, Dj and NCD between BBOB function instances.
 Also compares the NCD results to the J-divergence results.
-Used in the experiments in Sections 7.1.1, 8.3.1 and 8.4.2 of [1].
+Used in the experiments in Sections 7.2, 8.3.4 and 8.4.2 of [1].

 To use: